-These Tomato Pesto Caprese Skewers are the perfect appetizer for game day, a holiday party, or just for treating yourself to a fancy summertime snack!
-Caprese salad skewers are easy and impressive.
+These Tomato Pesto Caprese Skewers are the perfect appetizer for game day, a holiday party, or just for treating yourself to a fancy snack!
+Mini Caprese salad skewers are easy and impressive.

 I love these Caprese salad skewers because they are a perfect light appetizer or snack and are especially good when game watching.
-I am a big promoter of Jersey tomatoes but when they are no longer in season I go with either grape or cherry tomatoes.
+I am a big promoter of Jersey tomatoes but when they are no longer in season, I go with either grape or cherry tomatoes.
 They are sweet even if I do not buy them at my local farmer's market.
 This is my "go-to" winter tomato to add to salads too.

 While my husband and son concentrate on the football games in the fall, I watch casually but my main attention is to the food.
 Because who doesn't love food while watching football?

 You probably already know that I love appetizers.
 I especially like them when they can be eaten in little bites.
 These Tomato Pesto Caprese Skewer Bites are the perfect thing to have at game day.
 They are light, fresh and so easy to make.
 This Caprese appetizer is the closest thing to a late bite of summer especially if you love tomatoes with pesto as much as I do.

 These little bites only take a few minutes to pull together so they can be made right before needed.
 I am never embarrassed to use store bought pesto sauce, especially not in the winter.
 These tasty caprese salad skewers are a fun appetizer and the little skewers always impress my guests.
 Place them on a pretty serving platter with some fragrant basil and a drizzle of balsamic glaze for a beautiful presentation.

 - Fresh Tomatoes – Look for bite-sized fresh grape tomatoes or juicy cherry tomatoes.